storyprotocol/documentation/docs/Developers/typescript-sdk/claim-revenue.md

 ![](https://files.readme.io/a39e345a512747ff414668309a80ec1b01048c238bf1adef4d0760d830006cbd-image.png)

-As we can see in the above diagram, when IP Asset 4 pays IP Asset 3 1M USDC, 850k USDC automatically gets deposited into IP Royalty Vault 3.
+As we can see in the above diagram, when IP Asset 4 (it doesn't have to be an IP Asset, it can be any address) pays IP Asset 3 1M USDC, 850k USDC automatically gets deposited into IP Royalty Vault 3.
 Below is how IP Asset 3 would claim their revenue:

 ```typescript TypeScript
 const claimRevenue = await client.royalty.claimAllRevenue({